 As has been the case in every other year in Cowra, the ‘Bike North cyclist HQ’ for participants will be the Cowra Van Park.
 Of course you must arrange your own accommodation and can choose to stay in the Cowra Van Park, (tell them you are with Bike North when you book your spot), or somewhere else.

-The following information may help you consider Cowra in 2021:
+The following information may help you consider Cowra:

 Food and accommodation

 You are responsible for organising your own transport to and from Cowra, your accommodation, and food.

 There are 3 major brand supermarkets in the centre of town, several restaurants, a couple of clubs and a few pubs with bistros.
 Be aware that shopping and eating out options are limited on Good Friday.